vaishnavi-patil-waynautic/exgenix-documentation/docs/test-action-unit.md

 Test Action Units are reusable, modular components within Exgenix that encapsulate a sequence of related test steps into a single logical unit.
 They streamline test case design by grouping common operations that are reused across multiple workflows.

 ### Key Benefits
-- Organize reusable sequences such as Login, Logout, Order Validation, Market Data flows
+- Organize reusable sequences such as Login, Logout, Order Validation
 - Improve maintainability by updating logic in one place
 - Increase modularity and consistency across test suites
 - Enable faster test design through pre-built components